I bet you just asked Google to search for creative writing prompts.

 Improving your skills takes lots of writing practice.
 And using creative writing prompts is one of the best ways to do just that.
 But it’s not the only way.
 Here are a few other techniques you might want to explore:

 This is when you write about anything that pops into your head.
-Take a blank sheet of paper, set a timer for 30 minutes, and start writing.
+Take a blank page, set a timer for 30 minutes, and start writing.
 Write whatever your brain tells you to, and don’t worry if it’s nonsensical.

 This writing exercise is great for pushing through writer’s block and allowing your mind to head off in spontaneous directions.